-\begin{proof} The error $\eaccUstep{k}$ for one time step is according to \propref{prop:errUoneStep} in the Appendix given by the Hausdorff distance between the computed outer-approximation and the inner-approximation obtained by considering constant inputs.
-Using the error propagation formula \eqref{eq:eaccprop} we then obtain the overall error $\eaccU{k+1}$ in \eqref{eq:eaccU}. \end{proof}
+\begin{proof} The error $\eaccUstep{k}$ for one time step is given by the Hausdorff distance between the computed outer-approximation and an inner-approximation obtained by considering constant inputs according to \propref{prop:errUoneStep} in Appendix~A. The overall error $\eaccU{k+1}$ follows by error propagation as in \eqref{eq:eaccprop}. \end{proof}

-The additional set due to uncertain inputs $e^{At_k} \overPU{\theta}$ is equal to $\matzeros{}$ at the beginning of each time step ($\theta = 0$) and monotonically grows towards the set $e^{At_k} \overPU{\Delta t_k}$ at the end of the time step ($\theta = \Delta t_k$) as shown in \figref{fig:eUstep} on the left.
-However, in the Minkowski sum in \lineref{alg:standard:overHPti_k} of \algref{alg:standard} we ignore this dependency on time, inducing another over-approximation error: \begin{proposition} (Time-interval error in particular solution) The maximum Hausdorff distance at any time $t \in \tau_k = [t_k,t_{k+1}]$ between the exact time-interval particular solution
+Since $0 \in \inputsetzero{}$, the added set due to uncertain inputs $e^{At_k} \overPU{\theta}$ is equal to $\matzeros{}$ at the beginning of each time step ($\theta = 0$) and monotonically grows towards the set $e^{At_k} \overPU{\Delta t_k}$ at the end of the time step ($\theta = \Delta t_k$) as shown in \figref{fig:eUstep} on the left.
+The Minkowski sum in \lineref{alg:standard:overHPti_k} of \algref{alg:standard} ignores this dependency on time, inducing another outer-approximation error: \begin{proposition}[Time-interval error in particular solution] The maximum Hausdorff distance at any time $t \in \tau_k = [t_k,t_{k+1}]$ between the exact time-interval particular solution

 and the outer-approximation $\forall t \in \tau_k: \PU{t} \subseteq \overPU{t_{k+1}}$ is bounded by

 with $\eaccU{k}$ from \propref{prop:eaccU} and the additional error